AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/templates.md

 This may be particularly useful if you are adding a new asset type to the editor with an *asset_type* extension, since it provides users an easy way to create new assets of that custom type.
 For an example of this usage, see the Scaleform Studio plug-in under *editor/plugins/scaleform_studio*.

 You might also find it useful to hook into the asset creation menu for other reasons.
-For example, your plug-in might give users the ability to create standard Stingray assets that are already set up in a certain way, like a set of particle effects preset to simulate common effects like fire, rain, and smoke.
+For example, your plug-in might give users the ability to create standard assets that are already set up in a certain way, like a set of particle effects preset to simulate common effects like fire, rain, and smoke.
 In this case, your plug-in could give the user the ability to create a new asset from each of these pre-configured templates.

 ### Configuration